Associations Forum National Conference

 9.00AM

 Associations must raise income, control expenditure and guard retained earnings.
-This practical session will examine:
+This session will examine:

 • Internal controls for effective financial management